salesforce/policy_sentry/README.md

 ### Authoring Secure IAM Policies

-`policy_sentry`'s flagship feature is that it can create IAM policies based on resource ARNs and access levels.
+Policy Sentry's flagship feature is that it can create IAM policies based on resource ARNs and access levels.
 Our CRUD functionality takes the opinionated approach that IAC developers shouldn't have to understand the complexities of AWS IAM - we should abstract the complexity for them.
 In fact, developers should just be able to say...

 * "I need Read/Write/List access to `arn:aws:s3:::example-org-sbx-vmimport`"
 * "I need Permissions Management access to `arn:aws:secretsmanager:us-east-1:123456789012:secret:mysecret`"